merenlab/merenlab.org/_posts/anvio/2017-07-09-recovering-rRNAs.md

 And a BLAST search indicates that it matches 100% over its entire lenght to the 'Bacteroides fragilis strain NCTC 9343 16S ribosomal RNA gene, complete sequence'.

-As you can see, even with in bioinformatics, things sometimes do work.
+As you can see, things may occasionally work even when you are dealing with bioinformatics.

 ## Working with anvi'o standard files